Multiuser I-MMSE: Appendix B: Multiuser MMSE(snr) and I(snr) for BPSK Inputs

 and the mutual information for user 2 decoded next is given by:

 Notice that due to the new fundamental relation between mmse(snr) and the mutual information, we can observe the effect of the covariance terms $\psi(snr)$, given as;

-Following similar steps to the ones before, we can see that the covariance term will have a negative value which explains the loss in the mutual information in $I_1'(snr)$.
+Following similar steps to the ones before, we can see that the covariance term will have a negative value which explains the loss in the mutual information in $I_1'(snr)$, and correspondingly to $I(snr)$.
 Therefore, the covariances of such setup are given as:

 and,